Goals vs. Objectives: What They Are & How to Use Them

 Maybe not him, though:

-What you do need though, is a project management tool like ClickUp to develop and track your goals and objectives.
+What you do need though, is a project management tool like ClickUp to develop and track your process oriented goals and objectives.
+This will help you measure past performance and keep everyone on the same page.

 It has all the features you need to create and manage your goals and objectives with ease!